Sterbic/CUES/README.md

 2) Installation
 ---------------------

-To instal CUES run make in it's root folder.
+To install CUES run make in it's root folder.
 This will build an executable named `cues`.

 3) Usage